Farming Life in Another World

 Farming Life in Another World (異世界のんびり農家, Isekai Nonbiri Nōka) is a Japanese light novel series written by Kinosuke Naito and illustrated by Yasumo.
 It has been published online via the user-generated novel publishing website Shōsetsuka ni Narō since December 2016.
-It was later acquired by Enterbrain, who has released nineteen volumes since October 2017.
+It was later acquired by Enterbrain, who has released 21 volumes since October 2017.

-A manga adaptation illustrated by Yasuyuki Tsurugi has been serialized in Fujimi Shobo's shōnen manga magazine Monthly Dragon Age since November 2017, with its chapters collected into 15 tankōbon volumes as of September 2025.
+A manga adaptation illustrated by Yasuyuki Tsurugi has been serialized in Fujimi Shobo's shōnen manga magazine Monthly Dragon Age since November 2017, with its chapters collected in 17 tankōbon volumes as of September 2026.
 An anime television series adaptation produced by Zero-G aired from January to March 2023.
-A second season is set to premiere in 2026.
+A second season aired from April to June 2026.

 Plot

 During the final years of his life, Hiraku Machio remained confined to a hospital bed with a terminal illness until he finally passed away.
 Taking pity on the unfair life he lived, a god decides to reincarnate Hiraku in another world where he can live as he pleases.
 Wanting to try farming in this new life, he is bestowed with an all-in-one "Almighty Farming Tool" that can transform into any useful implement he wishes.
 Hiraku is then transported to a forest seemingly far from civilization.
 Here, he plans to build and farm everything from scratch—gradually developing the lifeless area into a thriving new society.